 I can hear some of you now “ya right”!

-are training these specific muscles and putting in an honest effort.
+are training these specific muscles with an honest effort.

-The biggest mistake you can make here is doing too much.
-Just take it one step at a time here, until your muscles become conditioned.
-Be patient with your training and I promise; it does get easier!
+The biggest mistake often made is doing too much; take it one step at a time until the muscles become conditioned.
+Try to be patient with your training - I assure you, it does get easier!

-Here are some of the different levels of weight lifting soreness: this is only a rough guide for you to follow, as everyone’s ability to handle soreness/stress with different pain thresh holds varies.
+Here are some of the different levels of weight lifting soreness: this is only a rough guide for you to follow, as everyone’s ability to handle soreness/stress with different pain thresh holds does vary.

 The difference between Pain and Soreness:

-But this is counterproductive if done too often, so don’t train that area again until it is fully healed, more than likely if you keep this up for a pro-longed-period your body may enter anovertrained state, or even worse, sustain an injury.
+But this is counterproductive if done too often, refrain from training that area again until it is fully healed, more than likely if you keep this up for a pro-longed-period your body may enter an overtrained state, or even worse, sustain an injury.

-They were not injured as calf muscles are a higher density muscle.
-Calf muscles take a fair bit of intensity to make them develop, so there were times I experienced this soreness at a fairly intense level; again though, these times were rare...
+Calf training takes a fair bit of intensity to make them develop, so there were times I would experience this soreness at a fairly intense level; again, these times were rare...

-We just naturally feel this discomfort more on the legs, as we stand on them all day.
+We just naturally feel this discomfort more on the legs, as we stand and walk on them all day.

-Your body makes its major repairs to the torn or damaged cells when it is at rest or more precise, when you are sleeping.
+The body makes major repairs to torn or damaged cells when it is at rest or more precise, when you're sleeping.

-The muscle fatigue/soreness you feel the next day is usually small in comparison to the second day, this is simply: the bodies attempt at trying to rebuild the damaged fibers from the work out of the previous day.
+The muscle fatigue/soreness you feel the next day is usually small in comparison to the second day, (if your going at it hard), this is the bodies way of rebuilding damaged tissue from the work out of the previous day.

 This is without a doubt one of the most over looked truths of heavy anaerobic training, you simply can’t grow unless you are getting enough rest/sleep at least 8 hrs.

-Well.... that was a bit of a mouthful on the whole soreness issue, wasn’t it?
+Ok.... that was a mouthful on the whole soreness issue, wasn’t it?

-I like to keep things in my training and the understanding of it simple and non-technical.
-Throughout the years spent at weight training I do find surprisingly…simple works and works well.
+I try to keep things in my training and the understanding of it simple and non-technical.
+Throughout the years I've spent weight lifting I do find surprisingly; simple works and works well.